lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

   1. Bob clicks on a sign-in link on `myfavoritebeer.org`.
   2. Javascript on `myfavoritebeer.org` invokes `navigator.id.getVerifiedEmailAddress()`
-  3. BrowserID is invoked and spawns a login dialog, prompting the user to enter the email address they wish to use to authenticate
+  3. BrowserID is invoked and spawns a sign-in dialog, prompting the user to enter the email address they wish to use to authenticate
   4. The user types in `bob@exampleprimary.org`, and clicks sign-in.
   5. BrowserID servers (or the browser) request a (cachable) resource from `exampleprimary.org` to determine if it supports BrowserID: `https://exampleprimary.org/.well-known/browserid`
   6. `exampleprimary.org` returns a JSON formatted response that both indicates their support for BrowserID, and provides links to their public key and web resources which provision certificates
   7. BrowserID servers (or the browser) relay these links to the dialog
-  8. The BrowserID dialog loads the provisioning url in a hidden iframe to attempt to acquire a certificate for the user.
+  8. The BrowserID dialog loads the provisioning url in a hidden `iframe` to attempt to acquire a certificate for the user.
-  9. The BrowserID dialog communicates with the provisioning content to start a provisioning attempt
+  9. The BrowserID dialog communicates the user's claimed email address to the dialog which starts a provisioning attempt
   10. If the user is not currently authenticated, a failure response is attained from the IFrame
-  11. The BrowserID dialog redirects the user to the Primary authentication provider's *authentication* url (changing the content and user visible URL of the dialog), conveying the email address chosen by the user.
+  11. The BrowserID dialog redirects the user to the Primary authentication provider's *authentication* url (changing the content and user visible URL of the dialog), conveying the email address chosen by the user, and the URL to which the user should be returned.
   12. The user interacts with the primary's web interface to authenticate.
   13. Once this interaction is complete, the primary redirects the web content in the dialog back to BrowserID.
   14. BrowserID again loads the provisioning url and interacts with it.
-  15. the primary's provisioning code generates a keypair, signs the public key on the server, and returns the result to BrowserID via a javascript call
+  15. the primary's provisioning code generates a keypair, signs the public key on the server, and returns the result to BrowserID via a postMessage response.
   16. the BrowserID dialog uses the provisioned certificate to generate an assertion, return it to the webpage, and close.

 In this case, the user has not recently visited `exampleprimary.org`, and thus does not have an existing authenticated session.
-In this case, the user must authenticate inline during the authentication process.
+In this case, the user must authenticate inline during the sign-in process.

 ### First Time BrowserID Authentication with a Primary IdP (with session)

-A more ideal variation of the first case, in this case the user has recently visited their IdP in their browser (which is likely if the provider is something the user visits often, like a social networking site or webmail).
+A more ideal variation of the first case arises when the user has recently visited their IdP in their browser (which is likely if the provider is something the user visits often, like a social networking site or webmail).
 In this case, step #8 completes successfully, and the flow skips directly to step #15.

-### Re-provisioning an Previously verified Email Address
+### Re-provisioning an Previously Verified Email Address

 In this case the user has several email addresses in use with BrowserID, and selects one for which the provider has BrowserID